ThePrez/ServiceCommander-IBMi/README.md

 # Service Commander for IBM i
 A utility for unifying the daunting task of managing various services and applications running on IBM i.
 Its objective is to provide an intuitive, easy-to-use command line interface for managing services or jobs.
+It also provides integration with `STRTCPSVR`.

 This tool can be used to manage a number of services, for instance:
 - IBM i host server jobs